alcymi/sekaiju-type-calculator/README.md

 # sekaiju-type-calculator
 dfghkjldfgshjklfghd

-dopwndload,,, release,,, then inside of "sekaiju type calcy" is the .exe,,,,
+dopwndload release,,, then inside of "sekaiju type calcy" is the .exe,,,,